-A lawyer well-versed and experienced in the Florida Probate Laws will be the difference between a disaster and a smooth transition.
-It is important to make sure all of your property and assets are handled appropriately in a timely manner to prevent your family having to deal with the added stress while grieving.
+A lawyer experienced in Florida’s Probate Laws can be the difference between a disaster and a smooth transition.
+Having an experienced lawyer can prevent your family from having to deal with added stress while grieving.

 The first step in the process is consult with an experienced attorney to ensure you are on the right path.

 Call Sylvia Noel White P.A. of Clearwater, Dunedin, and Palm Harbor, today for a consultation.
 727.735.0645